odinuv/web/articles/database-tech/index.md

 ### Database Interfaces
 To use a database system, you need an **interface**.
-There are probably thousands of them, because each database has a different interface for different programming language (e.g. MySQL for C++, PostgreSQL for PHP, ...).
+There are probably thousands of them, because each database has a different interface for a different programming language (e.g. MySQL for C++, PostgreSQL for PHP, ...).
 Database interfaces are of two kinds:

 - Proprietary -- These are usable only for a specific database system (MySQL, PostgreSQL),